Privacy notice for the Department of Advancement

 Although most of the information we store and process stays within the UK, some information may be transferred to countries outside the UK.
 This may occur if, for example, one of our trusted partners’ servers are located in a country outside the UK.
 Where these countries do not have similar data protection laws to the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK data protection law, by signing an appropriate data sharing agreement with each trusted partner which includes standard UK GDPR compliant model clauses.
 We will not share any of your data with external agents unless we have a data sharing agreement in place.
 We will never sell any of this data to a third-party organisation.

 If you have used any credit/debit card details in transactions with the University, we do not collect or store any of these within our database.
 They are processed via the University’s appointed service provider.

 If you donate or have previously donated to the University via direct debit, we do not store your bank details on our database.
 Such information is securely held by the online payment platform provided through Committed Giving, our service provider, and can only be accessed by trained staff members within the Development and Alumni Relations Office.

 How long do we hold your information for?

-We will hold your educational record indefinitely unless you request to have your data deleted from the Alumni database.
+We will hold your core alumnus record and any subsequent updates to the information held in that record indefinitely unless you request to have your data deleted from the Alumni database.
 Please see below for how to request that your data is deleted.

 The University may also process your personal data in this area in compliance with legal obligations to which it is subject.